Project name: Myth of Pangea

 The conversation system in Myth of Pangea is much like in a visual novel.
 Many conversations can occur between the main characters and support cast.

-have their own prologues which will offer you an insight into how their lives were prior to meeting each other.
+have their prologues which will offer you an insight into how their lives were before meeting each other.

-In order to keep this section shorter, I've compiled all the mechanics that are tied to the Conversation mechanics in a document.
+In order to keep this section shorter, I've compiled all the mechanics that are part of the Conversation mechanics in a document.

 View the Conversation Mechanics Design Document